smaldragon/BNUY-ROM/README.md

 ```
 ## IRQ Counter Load ($C000-$DFFF, write)

-If present, this register will load a value into a IRQ PA12-based counter which decrements once per active scanline*, the counter will trigger an IRQ whenever its value reaches 7 or lower.
+If present, this register will load a value into a IRQ PA12-based counter which decrements once per active scanline*, the counter will trigger an IRQ whenever its value reaches a value 7 or lower.
-To clear an IRQ it should be set to a value greater than 7.
 There is no reload latch, so this register must be manually reloaded by software after each use.

+To acknoledge an IRQ it should be set to a value greater than 7.
+To stop generation of new IRQs the counter can be stopped using the respective bit in the PRG-FLASH/CTRL

 ```
 D~7654 3210